sparanoid/cyrconplex/_posts/2010-12-05-slimbox-and-voxgrowl.md

 <p><img src="{{ site.file }}/slimbox-voxgrowl.png" alt="VoxGrowl - Just Another Growl Styles for Vox"></p>

-<p>Yes, These two <a href="http://growl.info/">Growl</a> styles are now updated, I'm fed up with the white one so I change the SlimBox to the dark one in this version.
+<p>Yes, These two <a href="http://growl.info/">Growl</a> styles are now updated, I'm fed up with the white one so I change the SlimBox to a dark one in this version.
 VoxGrowl is used for <a href="http://www.voxapp.uni.cc/">Vox</a> music player for Mac OS X, but it also can be used by any other music player that displays album art.
 You can have a quick preview here:</p>

 <video controls><source src="{{ site.file }}/slimbox-voxgrowl.mov" type=video/mp4></video>